rladies/rladiesguide/content/organization/events/online/index.en.md

-We have set the meeting options to prevent trolling as best as possible (e.g., *participants are muted on entry, participants who have been removed from the meeting can't rejoin, and we've disabled chat, file transfers, screen sharing for participants, and also virtual backgrounds*).
+We have set the meeting options to prevent trolling as best as possible (e.g., *participants are muted on entry, participants who have been removed from the meeting can't rejoin, and we've disabled file transfers, screen sharing for participants, and also virtual backgrounds*).
 With the latest version of the zoom client, the host has an extra security control menu where they can adapt a lot of these